The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 FAIL

-Taylor Wessing calls the exemption "drafted in very narrow terms" that exclude tools operating across multiple services.
-Freshfields describes it as "deliberately narrow."
+Osborne Clarke calls the exemption "drafted in very narrow terms" that exclude tools operating across multiple services.
+Taylor Wessing describes it as "narrowly framed."

-Can GA4 be configured to qualify?
-The short answer: no. Even with Google Signals off, advertising features off, and no Google Ads linking, the structural issue remains.
-Data is processed on Google's servers.
-Google is both the processor and a company with advertising interests in the same data ecosystem.
-CNIL has noted that making GA4 exempt would require "proxyfication," routing all data through a reverse proxy to strip identifiers before they reach Google.
-This is out of reach for most organizations.
+Can you configure GA4 into qualifying?
+No. Turn Google Signals off, turn the advertising features off, unlink Google Ads, and the core problem is still there.
+The data lands on Google's servers.
+Google is both the processor and a company with advertising interests in the very same data.
+CNIL has noted that getting GA4 to comply with GDPR transfer rules takes "proxyfication," meaning you route every hit through a reverse proxy to strip the identifiers before Google ever sees them.
+For most organizations that is out of reach.

-Consent Mode v2 doesn't help either.
-Google's Advanced Consent Mode sends anonymous "cookieless pings" when users decline consent, then uses machine learning to model conversions.
-But the data still flows to Google, a third party.
-The analytics provider still reuses data for product development.
-The fundamental Article 88a requirement of "solely for its own use" is structurally incompatible with how GA4 works.
+Consent Mode v2 does not save it either.
+Google's Advanced Consent Mode sends anonymous "cookieless pings" when someone declines consent, then leans on machine learning to model the missing conversions.
+The data still goes to Google, a third party.
+The analytics provider still reuses it for product development.
+"Solely for its own use" and the way GA4 is built simply do not fit together.

 Google has made no public statement on whether GA4 qualifies for the Article 88a exemption.